-?
+- ?
 Which level describes your community currently?
-Not Started Level 1 Level 2 Level 3 Level 1 - Information about developmental scient disseminated to the community with messages cultural groups. . , • Some ways communities can get started include le:
+Not Started Level 1 Level 2 Level 3 - Level 1 Information about developmental science, early health and learning, and parenting is disseminated to the community with messages that are accessible and relevant to members of different cultural groups.